CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 **Commander's AI** is a set of artificial intelligence features integrated into the **Commanders Act** platform.\
 These features leverage advanced language models (**LLM**) to optimize and automate various tasks.\
-Its goal is to simplify and optimize tag management, data handling, insights and destination configurations through natural language processing models.
+Its goal is to simplify and optimize tag management, data handling, insights, file import and destination configurations through natural language processing models.

 The functionalities of Commander's AI are designed to: